mkcjeb/mkcjbantugon.github.io/_pages/about.md

 Hi, I’m Sophie!

 I'm a globe-trotter who has recently moved from Montreal to San Francisco to pursue a master’s in business analytics.
+Now currently living in Switzerland.
 I’m a **sustainability nerd**, focused on data-driven solutions for sustainability that make sense for the community, the environment, and business.

 My past experience in management has strengthened my belief that innovative business models are a solution for systemic change and the future success of our planet.
 Using tools such as Python, R, SQL and Tableau to mine data, I believe we can find deep insights and solutions for our present challenges.